njPlanck/PRNU---Effects-of-Compression-on-Source-Camera-Identification/README.md

 PRNU patterns are deterministic, fixed-pattern noises introduced by a camera sensor during image acquisition.
 These near-invisible artifacts serve as a unique "camera fingerprint," allowing a specific image or video to be traced back to its source device.

 While existing literature identifies image compression as a significant challenge to PRNU-based attribution, this study examines whether this degradation is consistent across all extraction filters.
 We aim to determine if the loss of these "fingerprints" is a universal consequence of compression or if the residue retention is dependent on the specific compression scheme and filtering method employed.
-With this work we further highlights the ongoing relevance and reliability of PRNU-based identification methods in source camera identification, especially when appropriate removal of scene information is applied.
-The result supports the use of filters like sigma filter ahead of gaussian filter in digital forensics because of their robustness in the presence of significant compression.
+With this work we further highlight the ongoing relevance and reliability of PRNU-based identification methods in source camera identification, especially when appropriate removal of scene information is applied.

 ## Motivation
 With the growing adoption of technology, the amount of media data that is shared and transferred between people, networks and devices has also notably increased.
 Once an image/video is shared, or transferred, it becomes very difficult to identify their source device where they must have been captured.
 This is a big problem in multimedia forensics, as it is often necessary to check for data tampering and other abuses like leaks of illegal images/videos.
 More especially as these media data usually undergo various forms and levels of compression when they are captured, uploaded and/or transferred from one device/network to the other.